-We were curious about people’s awareness of GDPR and wanted to understand their views regarding data security and privacy.
-And so we conducted the SurveyMonkey Security and Privacy Study in February, using our very own SurveyMonkey Audience, which is our global panel for market research.
+We were curious about people’s awareness of GDPR in the months leading up to it, and wanted to understand their views regarding data security and privacy.
+And so we conducted the SurveyMonkey Security and Privacy Study in February, 2018 using SurveyMonkey Audience, which is our global panel for market research.
 Here are a few things we learned:

 Over 63% of our respondents say they’ve chosen not to use a company's products or services because of security or privacy concerns.
 The loss of business can be significant, but there is something larger at stake.
 Our study revealed that: